 The information below is generalised and the payments you receive may vary based on your circumstances.

-If your claim for lump sum compensation was made on or after 19 June 2012, a minimum level of permanent impairment must be assessed to be eligible for permanent impairment compensation.
-You must have 11 per cent or more permanent impairment for a physical injury or 15 per cent or more for a primary psychological injury.
+If your claim for lump sum compensation was made on or after 19 June 2012, then you must have 11 per cent or more permanent impairment for a physical injury or 15 per cent or more for a primary psychological injury to be entitled to receive permanent impairment compensation.
 No permanent impairment compensation is available for secondary psychological injuries.